2004 Major League Baseball postseason: (AL4) Boston Red Sox vs. (NL1) St. Louis Cardinals

 This was the third World Series meeting between the Cardinals and Red Sox.
 It was also the ninth meeting between teams from Boston and St. Louis for a major professional sports championship.
 This previously happened in two World Series (1946, 1967), four NBA Finals (1957, 1958, 1960, 1961), Super Bowl XXXVI in 2002, and the 1970 Stanley Cup Final.
 The previous meetings in 1946 and 1967 were both won by the Cardinals.
 However, history would not repeat itself, as the Red Sox upset the 105-win Cardinals in a sweep to win their first title since 1918, ending the Curse of the Bambino.
 This was the third consecutive World Series won by a Wild Card team.

 Game 1 was an offensive shootout between both teams that was won by the Red Sox, which saw David Ortiz hit a three-run home run in his first World Series at-bat.
 Curt Schilling pitched six solid innings as the Red Sox won Game 2 by a 6–2 score to go up 2–0 in the series headed to St. Louis.
 Pedro Martínez pitched seven innings of shutout baseball in Game 3 as the Red Sox won 4–1 to take a commanding three games to none series lead.
 Derek Lowe also pitched seven shutout innings in Game 4 as the Red Sox shut out the Cardinals to end their long championship drought.
 Game 4 was the last World Series game ever played at Busch Memorial Stadium.
 The Cardinals became the eighth 100+ win team to be swept in the postseason.

 Along with the New England Patriots winning Super Bowl XXXVIII, the Boston metropolitan area had both World Series and Super Bowl champions in the same season or calendar year.
-The Red Sox would return to the World Series in 2007, in which they swept the Colorado Rockies for their seventh title.
+The Red Sox would return to the World Series three years later, and swept the Colorado Rockies for their seventh title.

-The Cardinals would return to the World Series in 2006, and defeated the Detroit Tigers in five games to end a 24-year title drought.
+The Cardinals would return to the World Series two years later, and defeated the Detroit Tigers in five games to end a 24-year title drought.